codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/qt-support.md

 Qt libraries provide many general use data types (e. g. strings, collections, I/O primitives and so on).
 They also contain many graphical types (colors, brushes, pens and so on).

 CodePorting.Translator Cs2Cpp also provides types for such applications.
-However, these types follow .Net API in order for the ported code to work properly.
+However, these types follow .Net API in order for the translated code to work properly.
 Qt is not used by CodePorting.Translator, and it is not required to use Qt in order to use CodePorting.Translator Cs2Cpp.
 On the other hand, CodePorting.Translator Cs2Cpp types are not compatible with their Qt analogs.

 Those customers who use both CodePorting.Translator and Qt, may use helper functions available [here](https://github.com/codeporting-translator/codeporting-translator-cs2cpp/tree/master/qt_helpers).
 Please click on below links for more information: